Do International Beer Day sustainably: Meet the company making beer from surplus bread

-Let’s face it, there’s always an excuse for a beer... birthdays, friyay, winning a football game, losing a football game, celebrating five million meals sold on Too Good To Go, good weather, bad weather.
-Each day Brits drink over 21 million pints of beer, so this International Beer Day (August 3rd) we want to intro you to a bunch of food-waste-fighters that are doing beer sustainably.
+Let’s face it, there’s always an excuse for a beer... birthdays, Friday, winning a football game, losing a football game, celebrating five million meals sold on Too Good To Go, good weather, bad weather.
+Each day, Brits drink more than 21 million pints of beer, so this International Beer Day (August 3rd) we want to introduce you to a bunch of food waste fighters that are doing beer the sustainable way.

-Tristram Stuart, general food waste bad-ass and world leading environmental campaigner, co-founded Toast Ale in 2016 to produce beer using the most commonly wasted food item in the UK, bread.
-Right now, 44% of bread is being wasted at all levels of the food production chain.
+Right now, 44% of bread is being wasted throughout the food production chain.
 Shocked?
 Yeah, so were we.
-Think about it though, how often do you see a BLT made with the heel of the bread?
+Think about it though - how often do you see a BLT made with the heel of the bread?
 These unloved ends tend to end up straight in the bin.

-That’s where Toast Ale step in.
-Bakeries and sandwich manufacturers local to their breweries provide unsold bread to Toast, who turn it into into award-winning craft beer.
-From pale ales to IPAs, these brews are putting a dent in the staggering 24 million wasted slices of bread each day in the UK.
+That’s where Toast Ale steps in.
+Bakeries and sandwich manufacturers local to their breweries provide unsold bread to Toast, where it's turned into award-winning craft beer.
+From pale ales to IPAs, these brews are putting a dent in the staggering 24 million slices of bread that go to waste each day in the UK.

-As of July, Toast have saved around 18,000 kilograms of bread from being wasted, that’s roughly 440,000 pints of beer.
+As of July, Toast has saved around 18,000kg of bread from being wasted - that’s roughly 440,000 pints of beer.
 Keen to see the movement grow as much as possible, their recipes are open sourced, so any brewery or home brewer can have a go at reducing food waste themselves.

 This International Beer Day, join us in raising a glass to the Toast Ale manifesto: "If you want to change the world, you have to throw a better party than the ones destroying it.”